- Every year, nearly 130 million bicycles, for both adults and kids, are produced around the globe. That’s more than 2.5 times the number of cars.

 - Since the Draisine was invented in 1817, the bicycle has never ceased to evolve.

 It was the summer of 1976, in a parking lot in the northwestern French city of Englos, on the outskirts of Lille.
 Decathlon’s adventure began as seven friends—sports fanatics and born entrepreneurs—made a pledge.
 They would kit out all athletes, from beginners to enthusiasts, at unbeatable prices.
-The company began by offering equipment for ten different sports.
+The company began by offering equipment for 10 different sports.
 Its ambition was to bring the pleasure and well-being that comes from playing sports to as many people as possible.

-Fast forward ten years.
+Fast-forward 10 years.
 After a delivery issue with its bicycle distributor, the group pivoted, deciding to design and sell its own brand of sporting goods.
 Today, Decathlon sells equipment in 57 countries for nearly 90 sports and drives development based on three pillars: performance, price, and respect for the environment.

 Digitalization Fuels Decathlon Eco-Design